TobiasSekan/DailyKanji/readme.md

   * Hiragana to Katakana or Katakana to Hiragana, Only Hiragana to Katakana, Only Katakana to Hiragana
 * Test can be answered via left mouse click, number key and menu
 * Switch to previous test or next test
+* Running answer timer, when time is over the test is automatically answered wrong
 * Highlight wrong and correct answers, when answer was wrong
 * Show hint of all possible answers, when answer was wrong (can be deactivated via menu)
-* Running answer timer, when time is over the test is automatically answered wrong
-* Count answer time (separates counter for Hiragana and Katakana)
+* Count answer times (separates counter for Hiragana and Katakana)
 * Can show only similar answers
 * Changeable answer count (from two answers up to ten answers)
+* Changeable answer time (from one seconds up to fifteen seconds)
-* Changeable error time (highlight when answer was wrong)
+* Changeable error time (from one point five seconds to ten seconds)
+* Statistics can reset via menu
 * Automatically load and save test statistics and settings
-* Statistics can reset via menu

 # Missing a feature or found a bug?
 Open a issue ticket or make a pull request